nimryf/GMM-shape-classifier/README.md

 # Setup and use

 - Images were too many to directly upload, so they had to be zipped.
-Simply unzip 'images' and place the folder in the same directory as the code.
+Simply unzip 'images' and place the inner folder in the same directory as the code.

-- Only MATLAB is required; simply download it and immediately use the code.
+- Only MATLAB is required; simply download it and immediately test the code.

 - Function train() is the main one to run the classifier.